pyeventsourcing/esdbclient/README.md

 This method also has three optional arguments, `partition`, `timeout`, and `credentials`.

-The optional `partition` argument is a Python `str` which specifies a partition...
+The optional `partition` argument is a Python `str` which specifies a partition.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.